 - Switch on Develop’s Auto Sync mode and leave it on.
 This makes every slider movement or other adjustment affect all the images you’ve selected and is the most efficient way to work.
 Efficiency isn’t for its own sake though – the less time it takes you to get the whole shoot up to scratch, the more time is left for making the winners really stand out.
 Don’t worry if you sometimes forget AutoSync is switched on and you’ve adjusted the wrong images – you soon learn.

 - Never pay a penny for a Develop preset.

 - Presets are fine when you know what you’re doing, but they impede your learning.
 Learn Lightroom, and make your own once you know what you’re doing.

 - Don’t be fooled by “Ilford FP4+” or “Fuji Velvia” or other film presets.
-They’re just using well-known brands to dupe you!
-B&W films’ characteristics are not so simple and the same film stock can look very different when it’s processed in different developers (eg grain can be sharper and more obvious) and its spectral response can be changed by using lens filters.
+They’re just using famous brand names to dupe you!
+B&W films’ characteristics are not so simple that they can be reduced to a preset, and two rolls of the same film can look very different when they’re processed in different developers (eg grain can be sharper and more obvious) and films’ colour response can be changed by using lens filters.
 If you want to shoot film, get a film camera – nowadays you’ll save yourself money.